Author Archive

 What’s Your Sign?

 We know you don’t want to overload guests with written instructions once they arrive – they are there on vacation after all, not for a reading assignment.
-But as we discussed in our fireside chat with Chad from Aquaman Pools, we strongly recommend posting a “pool rules” sign as close to the pool as possible.
-You can read our chat with Chad here
+We strongly recommend posting a “pool rules” sign as close to the pool as possible.
+You can read our tips here.

 “No Diving, No Unattended Children or Pets, No Running on Pool Deck and NO GLASS in Pool Area” should always be included on your pool rules sign.
 Our blog, “Five Sizzling Tips for Vacation Rental Homes with Pools” has some suggestions for encouraging your guests to adhere to the No glass rule in particular!
 Posting pool rules may not only get you a break in premiums but may even be required by your insurance company or local statutes regarding vacation rental homes.
 At minimum, you will have peace of mind knowing you did your part to promote a safe experience for your guests.